Doooddle/FED-Assignment-2/README.md

 - The logo and icons used are from [flaticon.com](https://www.flaticon.com/)
 - The hangman images are used from [codingnepal.com](https://youtu.be/hSSdc8vKP1I?si=wGXzVW75S_JZUpBY)
 - The Roboto Font is used from [Google Fonts](https://fonts.google.com/specimen/Roboto)
+- The Lato font is used from [Google Fonts](https://fonts.google.com/specimen/Lato)

 ### Acknowledgements